Our Blog RSS

 Raising Awareness and Funds

-Moustache March, officially celebrated on March 29th, serves as a focal point for a month-long effort to raise awareness and funds for men's cancer research and support.
+Moustache March, officially starts on February 27th and runs through March, this month serves as a focal point for the effort to raise awareness and funds for men's cancer research and support.
 It encourages men to engage in healthful practices, recognize early warning signs of cancer, and seek medical advice when necessary.
+To have a look at the Moustache March website click here.

 This initiative not only highlights the importance of early cancer detection but also fosters a community of support among men.
 By participating in Moustache March, individuals contribute to a greater understanding of men's health issues and the crucial role of timely medical intervention.

 In conclusion, Moustache March in Iceland is more than just growing facial hair; it's a call to action for men to take their health seriously.
 Through education, fundraising, and community support, we can make a significant impact in the fight against cancer.
 Let's band together this March to raise awareness and support our brothers, fathers, sons, and friends in their battle against cancer.
-As part of our efforts at Center Hotels we have set up a fundraising page where you can pledge the amount of your choice to one of our staff´s moustache, you can see the page by clicking here.
+As part of our efforts at Center Hotels we are raising funds through the sale of spa vouchers where 20% of each sale goes to the Cancer Association.
+You can take a look at the voucher by clicking here.